 We have extensive training directly from experts across the country and bring this to you.
 We have spent decades on the cutting edge of advancements in the field of ADHD Testing.
 Dr. McCaskill is the professional advisor for the local chapter of ChADD, a national organization for research and treatment of ADHD in children and adults.Listen to Dr. McCaskill's interview on the ADHD & Me PodcastCheck out our Educational ADHD Webinars

-However, depending on the age of person and their circumstances, any of these also can be symptoms of another disorder, such as a learning disability, anxiety or depression, if not identified correctly.
+However, depending on the age of the person and their circumstances, any of these also can be symptoms of another disorder, such as a learning disability, anxiety, or depression, if not identified correctly.

 ADHD in children and adults is often unidentified or misdiagnosed.

 Please do not rely solely on questionnaires administered by your physician.
 We conduct comprehensive evaluations in order to make sure that these symptoms are actually the result of the neurological condition ADHD ( rather than one of the various "mimicking" conditions).
 Treating symptoms that resemble ADHD when it is not ADHD can be harmful to you or your child.

 Not treating ADHD, because you didn’t know you had it, is also harmful.